The following are a list of tropers, their avatars and the tropes that can be used to describe said avatars.

-Unwitting Instigator of Doom: Her brush with a romance with Julie was eventually denied and consigned to a friendship, which inadvertently led to Julie's death against Tallis - Word of Godstates that had Homura said that she did love Julie romantically Julie would have lived.
+Unwitting Instigator of Doom: Her brush with a romance with Julie was eventually denied and consigned to a friendship, which inadvertently led to Julie's death against a crazy Tallis - Word of Godstates that had Homura said that she did love Julie romantically Julie would have lived.

 Weak, but Skilled: To compensate for her relative weakness compared to Sayaka when it comes to absolute values of magic and strength.
 Homura is more economical and precise with her own magic usage.